 Additionally, if a student had received funding from the Coronavirus Aid, Relief and Economic Security (CARES) Act, it did not affect their eligibility for the RRF.
 The RRF aimed to meet student needs not met by CARES Act funding, according to the report.

 Students were split into three categories: high-need, moderate-need and low-need.
 All high-need students received funding and consisted of students who had need-based financial aid, emergency expenses and came from families with added need, such as undocumented and international students, students from low-income backgrounds or students in the New Jersey Educational Opportunity Fund program, according to the report.

 Moderate-need students had less need-based financial aid but demonstrated additional expenses due to COVID-19, and low-need students had little need-based financial aid and needed funding in non-emergency categories.
 The majority of applicants were from high- or moderate-need categories, according to the report, while low-need applicants were redirected to resources other than the RRF.

-Grimm would review the applications initially and recommend the amount of funding for each student, and Assembly President Nicholas LaBelle, a School of Arts and Sciences senior, would provide a secondary review and approval.
+Grimm would review the applications initially and recommend the amount of funding for each student, and Assembly President Nicholas LaBelle, a Rutgers Business School senior, would provide a secondary review and approval.
 The amount of funding issued to a student was supposed to cover their listed expenses for approximately one to two months, according to the report.

 As of Aug.
 20, a total of $90,532 had been disbursed to students.
 Of that amount, $37,985, or 41.96 percent, went toward rent relief, $38,256, or 42.26 percent, paid for food expenses and $14,291, or 15.79 percent, paid for additional expenses, according to the report.